Updated April 17, 2025

 Why People Listen to Audiobooks

-Audiobooks allow for the opportunity to multitask—and that's priceless in the busy world that we live in!
+Audiobooks allow for the opportunity to multitask—and that's priceless in the busy world we live in!
 You can listen in the car, while you're going for a job, while you're unloading the dishwasher... the options are endless.
 For those who are busy juggling kids, a career, and more, they can still listen and enjoy their favorite books.
 And sometimes, the narrator of a book can really enhance the experience!

 How to Publish an Audiobook